Johann-Goncalves-Pereira/Johann-Goncalves-Pereira/README.md

 # Johann - who am I?
-I'm an 19 years old guy from Brazilian and a programmer.
+I'm an 19 years old, from Brazil and a programmer.
 I speak Portuguese and English, love technology, mainly software.

 Today work with [Materialize](https://www.materialize.pro) at [GitLab](https://gitlab.materialize.pro/johannpereira)  as a front-end developer.